 - Try some relaxation techniques.
 Yoga promotes the mind and body awareness.
-Also, quite meditation and deep breathing for few minutes can relieve one’s stress levels;
+Also, quiet meditation and deep breathing for a few minutes can relieve one’s stress levels;

 Antacids such as Alka-Seltzer, Maalox, Mylanta, Rolaids or Riopan can be used to neutralize the stomach acid.
 These substances should not be misused as they may cause diarrhea and constipation.
 Antacids having a combination of magnesium hydroxide and aluminum hydroxide are best used for treating acid reflux disease.

 Antacid brands containing these substances will counteract the gastrointestinal side effects.
 Apart from antacids, other medications that can be used are: